thestockman27/Fixed-Income-Dashboards/to do list.md

 - clean up repo...
     - organize with folders and delete unneccesary things
 - copy everything over to a repo with a name that fits this project better
+- convert everything to .py files?
+    - not sure if this is necessary
 - add auction data (treasury direct)
     - ok so this dataset is highly discontinuous.
     - I can create a weekly timeseries dataset out of it by coercing variables as follows: